 - SVG file.
 You can use mine, or choose one from the extensive Cricut Access library.

-Don’t forget to download my free Botanical Wall Art SVG file.
+And, don’t forget to download my free Botanical Wall Art SVG file!

 Step 1: Separate the canvas from the frame.